HOME SHOP TUTORIALS PAST PROJECTS SPONSOR CONTACT ME ABOUT ME READER SUBMISSIONS

 Waistband:

-1. Measure the entire diameter of your waist
+1. Measure the entire circumference of your waist

 2. Add 1” to the length for a 1/2” seam allowance per side.